Building Loading – Wind Load

 will be calculated using the provisions for the rigid buildings of “All

 Heights”.
-The
+The “All Heights” method may

-“All Heights” method may be used for any building height or configuration.
-This check box is
+be used for any building height or configuration.
+This check box is not active for NBCC codes.

 The